-- Do not use the terms exothermic and endothermic (the focus is on the conceptual understanding that energy is absorbed or released and not the terminology). - Chemical processes should be represented as chemical reactions. - Devices should have real-life applications that are relevant or accessible to eighth-grade students. - When possible/appropriate, use common names of chemicals rather than scientific names (e.g., baking soda rather than sodium bicarbonate or sodium hydrogen carbonate). - Do not use brand names of commercially available devices. - Criteria and constraints (size, cost, target temperature, time to reach target temperature, etc.) should be a part of the initial design presented to the student, but may or may not be identified as such. - Designs should be presented within the context of the engineering design cycle.
+- Do not use the terms exothermic and endothermic (the focus is on the conceptual understanding that energy is absorbed or released and not the terminology). - Chemical processes should be represented as chemical reactions. - Devices should have real-life applications that are relevant or accessible to eighth-grade students. - When possible/appropriate, use common names of chemicals rather than scientific names (e.g., baking soda rather than sodium bicarbonate or sodium hydrogen carbonate). - Do not use brand names of commercially available devices. ۰ - should be a part of the initial design presented to the student, but may or may not be identified as such. - Designs should be presented within the context of the engineering design cycle.